justinesolano/sei-project-two/README.md

 ## Wins, hurdles and unsolved problems
 ### Wins:
 Jonty and I were on the same page throughout the whole hackathon.
 We had a great dynamic and great communication throughout.
 I felt more confident doing this project knowing that we both knew what we wanted to do and if I was confused about anything, I could easily ask or voice my concerns about what certain functions were doing or how we could achieve certain things.
+Whenever we encountered a hurdle, we got over it quicker than I expected we would and using React for this project was actually more straightforward than I expected also.

 It was a great experience for my first project using React.
-Overall, my first experience pair coding was very successful and made me more confident working with other people on projects.
+Overall, my first time pair coding was very successful and made me more confident working with other people on projects.
 Besides one or two flexbox issues, the styling process was also smooth and the look of the app came out better than I had expected.

 ### Hurdles:
 The main problem from the API was that we had to wait several times in 10-minute instances for the request load to reset because the API only gives authenticated users access to 100 requests every 10 minutes.
 Because there were two of us, we did not want to overload the request limit by having twice as many requests than was necessary.
 We decided that only Jonty would run the localhost on his browser and then use screenshare so we both could see the changes to the app.